DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

-Aerial yoga, or anti-gravity yoga, is a relatively new form of yoga that involves a metal frame or rig on the ceiling supporting a hammock.
+Aerial yoga, or anti-gravity yoga, is a relatively new form of yoga that involves a metal frame or rig on the ceiling supporting an aerial yoga hammock, or silk.
 Practitioners can use the hammock like a swing, gently bending forward or backwards, or engaging in more advanced yoga postures, much the way trapeze performers in the sky engage in acrobatic spinning maneuvers.

 Where can you buy aerial yoga equipment?
 Yoga shops and sporting goods stores may have one or two swings available, but Amazon is the best place to find the biggest variety of options.
 Read on for our top recommendations for yoga swings and trapeze products!

 Aerial yoga is said to help open the hips and relieve back pain or tightness.
 Of course, it can also serve simply as a way to provide some variety to your yoga practice and to help you expand your horizons by trying out some basic moves.